jeffh/Fox/docs/source/parallel/tutorial.rst

 This means that libraries that aren't compiled with Foxling behave atomically unless otherwise noted by Fox's threading library.

-Since Foxling calls through to Apple's Clang (which has different behavior to the open-sourced Clang), compiling with Foxling can be significantly slower.
+Since Foxling calls through to Apple's Clang (which has proprietary extensions to the open-sourced Clang), compiling with Foxling can be significantly slower since it's parsing source twice.

 Finding parallel bugs in your program can be greatly affected by when yields are inserted into your program.
 Foxling currently only inserts yields: